joshares/rickandmorty/README.md

 ## FETCHING FUNCTIONALITY

-I used React query to fetch and handle paginations, I also used debounce from loadash to help delay the search request, to avoid too many fetch request.
+I used React query to fetch and handle paginations, I also used debounce to help delay the search request, to avoid too many fetch request.
 I used skeleton loader, to show when data are fetching from server